Oakland Domestic Violence Restraining Order Lawyer

 If you are named in a restraining order, it’s going to be difficult to find free or low-cost legal help, which is often readily available for victims of domestic violence.
-Since the court staff cannot give you legal advice, it’s in your best interests to contact our firm to schedule a free consultation with Attorney Ahmed, who can answer all of your questions and guide you to the best possible resolution.
+Since the court staff cannot give you legal advice, it’s in your best interests to contact our firm to schedule a consultation with Attorney Ahmed, who can answer all of your questions and guide you to the best possible resolution.

 Violating Your Domestic Violence Restraining Order in CA

 If you have been accused of violating an already existing domestic violence restraining order, it is critical that you contact an Oakland domestic violence restraining order attorney immediately.
 While violations are classified as misdemeanors, they do carry hefty penalties.